radx64/cpu/README.md

 registers can be used by programmer.

 Program counter points to next CPU instruction that will be executed after current one (except situation when interrupt or jump is performed).
+CPU instructions are stored in ROM which is initialized before CPU start.

-Stack pointer points to top of a stack (initially 0xFF address of memory) and stack grows in lower addresses direction.
+Stack pointer points to top of a stack in RAM (initially 0xFF address of memory) and stack grows in lower addresses direction.

 Flag register holds information about current CPU state: